 Waikanae Town Centre Transformation

-Our long-term vision for the Waikanae town centre is that it has an arts and cultural focus, and that it meets the needs of your community.
+Our long-term vision for the Waikanae town centre is that it has an arts and culture focus, and that it meets the needs of the community.
 Mahara Place in Waikanae will provide a sense of place that people can strongly associate with and feel part of.
 Improved pedestrian access and better connections to the railway station will make it easier for you to get around.
 The historic village connection with the Whakarongotai Marae will be reflected in the development of a ‘cultural thread’ through the town centre.

 To help make this a reality, we've established a 14-year work programme, which involves physical construction and work behind the scenes to support economic development opportunities and build community resilience.

 Construction works to transform and improve the town centre won't happen overnight and we can't do this on our own.
 Some of the proposed improvements will require private sector investment and support because we don't own the land or buildings.
 This means we’ll be focusing our efforts on projects where we have certainty over budgets.

 Projects we're currently working on